-Air Products Builds on a Strong Global Network Foundation (Cont'd)
+Air Products Builds on a Strong Global Network Foundation

-With ANIRA, we’ve been able to improve some of the latency between the operating centers and the plants, which translates to more efficient operations."
+With ANIRA we’ve been able to improve some of the latency between the operating centers and the plants, which translates to more efficient operations."

 - Bob Elward, Director, IT Infrastructure Engineering, Air Products

 Expand existing network capabilities to deliver remote access connectivity to hundreds of small and unmanned sites cost efficiently and effectively